pauldlynch/eqguide/guides/heroic-characters/index.md

 ---
 {% include JB/setup %}

 You can buy a heroic character for 3,500 SC ($35, without any special offers).
 To do this, first create a character (or use an existing one), and press the "Heroic Character" button on the character select screen.
-You selected character will instantly become 20% into level 85, with all (almost - not trade skill ones and a few other minor exceptions) spells (but only rank I) and AAs up to (and including) Underfoot granted, including the trials of Mata Muram and Dragons of Norrath special AAs, but no tradeskill AAs (or the spell casting subtlety line).
+Your selected character will instantly become 20% into level 85, with all (almost - not trade skill ones and a few other minor exceptions) spells (but only rank I) and AAs up to (and including) Underfoot granted, including the trials of Mata Muram and Dragons of Norrath special AAs, but no tradeskill AAs (or the Spell Casting Subtlety line).
 You should take note that there are still several AAs from more recent expansions that are available before level 85; for example Spell Casting Mastery rank 4.
+You will also have all skills and abilities set to max for level 85.

 Upgrading
 ---------

 If you have an existing character, you can go through the same process and upgrade to a Heroic character.
-The advantages are that you will get a ton of AAs, bringing the total to over 4,000 for most if not all classes, and the opportunity to get a Journeyman tier 5 mercenary super easy (this quest will be, or already is, available to any character, not just heroics), as well as the decent augment set from the House of Thule tier 1 partisan quests.
+The advantages are that you will get a ton of AAs, bringing the total to over 4,000 for most if not all classes, and the opportunity to get a Journeyman tier 5 mercenary super easy (this quest is available to any character, not just heroics), as well as the decent augment set from the House of Thule tier 1 partisan quests.
 The gear, perhaps surprisingly, is weak compared to available Bazaar gear - 800-900 HME versus 1,200-1,300  for Rustic (from Veil of Alaris) or Glowing Reis.
 Heroic is equivalent to the tier 1 House of Thule gear.

+If you character is over level 85 already, there is a small advantage to using the heroic upgrade: getting all the skills maxxed and the two bags.

 Why?